 This Collection Development Guiding Document helps ensure that the Library's collection remains relevant to the changing needs of students and faculty, in accordance with the Library's mission and the guiding principles of the College.

-Send suggestions for additions to our collection to your School Librarian.
+Send suggestions for additions to our collection to your Subject Librarian.

 Red Deer College Library